cpbotha/cpbotha.github.io/content/posts/2018-10-12-weekly-head-voices-155-lush.md

 Fortunately, I am here now (that was Tuesday, it&#8217;s now Friday&#8230;) to babble a little bit about my subjective experience of the period of time from Monday September 17 to Sunday October 7.
 I did bring pictures!

-# GOUs go camping for their first time ever &#x2705;
+# GOUs go camping for their first time ever.

 BFS decided to have his birthday party at a camp site called Beaverlac, close to Porterville.
 Beaverlac is beautiful and offers the additional amazing perk of No Cellular Reception.